vincehsanchez/bestspamfilter/README.md

 - labeling the data as spam or ham

-  - spam for, well spam
+  - "spam" for, well spam
-  - ham for regular emails
+  - "ham" for regular emails

 ## Preprocessing Data
 - needed to tokenize the data, basically find trends or combination os letters, words, phrases, etc. that have some meaning and helpful with tagging or indentifying patterns.